Permanent Land Protection

 Receive tax incentives or other compensation for a permanent conservation easement on your property.

 Join a community of more than 550 dedicated landowners who steward over 60,000 acres of important Minnesota places.

 Receive a free habitat management plan, with the potential for financial and technical land management assistance.

 Be located within the St. Croix Watershed Protection Program area (see map).

 Be at least 40 acres in size

 Contain less than 10% cultivation

 Easements will be funded in order of assigned priority, considering ecological value and payment per acre.
-If you are interested, apply online on clicking below.
+If you are interested, apply online on clicking below, this will take you Minnesota Land Trust's application page.
 If you have questions, please contact us by filling out your information at the bottom of the page or by emailing firstname.lastname@example.org.